-With the Covid-19 the world went suddenly upside down.
+With Covid-19 the world went suddenly upside down.

-Most of businesses had either to close or send their employees working from home.
+Most businesses had either to close or send their employees to work from home.

 If you feel you still need to develop trust inside your distributed team, you can refer to this previous article or you can directly contact me.

 When issues appear, show a willingness to address them directly either on the team chat or by organizing a team sync-up.

 Try to always put your camera on so your team members can see your facial expressions.

 On the team chat, don’t hesitate to use emojis to clear up your intentions as written communication can be tricky and perceived in different ways depending on the individual’s mood.

 As a team leader, do not have conversations about others especially when they are not present in front of your other team members or in a forum where they are absent.

 Focus on the issues themselves and deal with add-ons respectfully.

 This is where integrity comes in.
 Keep the commitments you make to your team members, even more than usual, in this period of uncertainty.